ovh/docs/pages/web_cloud/domains/dns_zone_mx/guide.en-gb.md

 [Configuring a DKIM record](/pages/web_cloud/domains/dns_zone_dkim)

-For specialized services (SEO, development, etc.), contact [OVHcloud partners](https://partner.ovhcloud.com/en-gb/).
+For specialised services (SEO, development, etc.), contact [OVHcloud partners](https://partner.ovhcloud.com/en-gb/directory/).

-If you would like assistance with using and configuring your OVHcloud solutions, we recommend referring to our range of [support offers](https://www.ovhcloud.com/en-gb/support-levels/).
+If you would like assistance using and configuring your OVHcloud solutions, please refer to our [support offers](https://www.ovhcloud.com/en-gb/support-levels/).

 Join our community of users on <https://community.ovh.com/en/>.